a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

    * Non-deterministic (i.e., each user is given a random string, and thus a random ciphertext)
 3. Users are asked to submit an alias (an identifier), along with the decrypted plaintext
    * The alias will be a string, and the decrypted plaintext will be a string, but will map to $x\in{\{0,1\}}$ (either for being the correct or incorrect plaintext)
-4. The results will be stored in a database
+4. The results will be stored in a local database
    * 3 columns; alias, plaintext, truth_value
+   * No interaction with remote database
 5. The database will be queried to gather the number of correct and incorrect answers, and will display each in a histogram

 ## Remarks